 Postgraduate University Residences

-We currently have rooms reserved for MBA students in Willen House (5 minutes from Cass), iQ City (15 minutes from Cass) and Alliance House (30 minutes from Cass via a direct bus).
-These residences are owned by private companies but they offer discounted rates to Cass students.
-Please note that the owners of iQ require students to pay the full hall fees up front unless you have a UK-based guarantor, then you can pay fees in 3 instalments.
+We currently have rooms reserved for MBA students in Willen House (5 minutes from The Business School) and Alliance House (30 minutes from Bayes Business School via a direct bus).
+These residences are owned by private companies but they offer discounted rates to MBA students.

 The typical tenancy periods begin on 9th September which is the week after the MBA starts.
-However, the management teams at iQ City will attempt to find an available room so you can move in at the start on September.
-This is done on an ad-hoc basis and unfortunately there are no guarantees (as this is period they undertake standard building maintenance).
-Cass MBA students will be given priority for any early rooms.
+MBA students will be given priority for any early rooms.
 Unfortunately tennants at Willen House will have to make alternative arrangements until 9th September.

 Further information is available on our website.